Board of Directors

 James H. McPhee

-Lawrence D. Reed is a vice president and financial advisor in the Global Wealth Management Group of Merrill Lynch, where has worked for almost 30 years.
-A native of Norman, Larry received his bachelor’s degree in music from the University of Oklahoma; his master’s degree in music from the University of Indiana in Bloomington; and further post-graduate work in music at the University of Wisconsin.
+Larry Reed retired in December 2019 after a nearly 40-year career as First Vice President and financial advisor in the Global Wealth Management Group of Merrill Lynch.
+A native of Norman, Larry received his bachelor’s degree in music from the University of Oklahoma; his master’s degree in music from the University of Indiana in Bloomington; and further post-graduate work at the University of Wisconsin.
 He has served on the music faculties of Baylor University and Oklahoma City University.
-He is a bassoonist with the Oklahoma City Philharmonic Orchestra, and has performed extensively with other orchestras, including the Lawton Philharmonic, Aspen Festival Orchestra, Waco Symphony, Plattville (Wisconsin) Symphony, Wichita Symphony and the orchestra of the Lyric Theatre of Oklahoma.
+Larry is a bassoonist with the Oklahoma City Philharmonic Orchestra and has been the Principal Bassoonist with the Lawton Philharmonic since 2003.
+He has also performed extensively with other orchestras including the Aspen Festival Orchestra, Waco Symphony, Plattville (Wisconsin) Symphony, Wichita Symphony and the pit orchestra of the Lyric Theatre of Oklahoma.
 He has served on the boards of the Norman Arts and Humanities Council, the Harrison Academy for the Performing Arts, the Children’s Arts Network, and the Board of Visitors for the University of Oklahoma College of Fine Arts.

 Past Directors: